Researchers (PhD)

 • *Konstantina Nasiou.
 2022-2023.
 Mountainous insect communities of Northern Pindos National Park: the role of grazing.
 BAT Department.
 Student Grant: Feraki Fund

 • *Nikos Filis.
-2022-… Ecology and conservation status of the endemic and endangered grasshopper species Prionotropis willemsorum.
+2022-2025.
+Ecology and conservation status of Endangered grasshopper species Prionotropis willemsorum.
 BAT Department.
-Financial support: Mohamed bin Zayed Species Conservation Fund (WILLEMSORUM: fieldwork expenses).
+Student support: Mohamed bin Zayed Species Conservation Fund (WILLEMSORUM: fieldwork expenses).

 2021